Vessels fair and fell, fine and foul, mundane and numinous or both; all turned to the purpose of war.

 A freakishly quick fighter with only one purpose, to intercept a target and disable it with the titanic 'Vampire' EMP cannon strapped to its hull.
 To stop this unstable weapon destabilizing and taking the Unseelie out with its ensuing explosion, it can be detached from the fighter along with the tethers securing it to the Unseelie's bow.

 Due to the extreme velocity of the craft, even at cruising speed, maneuverability is next to impossible.
 A strict flight plan must be prearranged and stuck to unflinchingly.
 The risk of collision or sheering damage in a dogfight or when attempting to evade a pursuer renders the risk of flying the flimsy husk of a ship unacceptable by any reasonable standards.
-Considering just how desperate the times have become, with the Confederacy locked into a war for its very survival against an enemy whose forces badly outnumber its own, the definitions of 'reasonable' and 'unacceptable' required reevaluation.
+Considering just how desperate the times have become, with the Confederation locked into a war for its very survival against an enemy whose forces badly outnumber its own, the definitions of 'reasonable' and 'unacceptable' required reevaluation.